René Victor Pilhes: 1974: The Curse

 The Curse (L'Imprécateur) was a milestone in the writer's life, as he now devoted himself fully to literature.
-The topics in The Curse differed from the rest of Pilhes' work, but slapstick and fantasy elements are similar to his earlier works."The author has shifted his gaze from the abdomen of his mother, his unknown father, and some others to the "bottom" of society which he was a contemporary."
+The topics in The Curse differed from the rest of Pilhes' work, but its slapstick and fantasy elements were similar to those in his earlier works."The author has shifted his gaze from the abdomen of his mother, his unknown father, and some others to the "bottom" of society which he was a contemporary."
 This novel won the Prix Femina and is a best-seller with 390,000 copies sold.
 Warmly received by critics, he denounced the failings of the economy, where the unbridled pursuit of profit replaces virtue.
 Mysterious curses shake the Rosserys and Mitchell company, in the minds of its managers as well as its foundations and direction.

 A film, directed by Jean-Louis Bertucelli, was made in 1977.

 After the election of Valéry Giscard d'Estaing to the presidency, he kept up with politics, joined the Socialist Party and actively campaigned in the following years.
 His fourth novel, The Beast (1976), is more politically engaged than earlier works.
-It tells the drifts coercive when a group of young people from a village in the Ariège intend to oppose a rally of the Advanced Liberal Youth: "shuns violence is something undemocratic, approve the hunt active minorities is another."
+It explores the coercive excesses that occur when a group of young people from an Ariège village attempt to oppose a rally of the Advanced Liberal Youth: "to shun violence is one thing in a democracy; to approve the hunting of active minorities is another."